-The second Game Boy game: Doctor Wily stole a time machine, travels thirty years into the future, and kidnaps the future Mega Man, and reprograms him to a Mega Man killer named Quint.
+The second Game Boy game: Doctor Wily stole a time machine, travels thirty years into the future, kidnaps the future Mega Man, and reprograms him into Quint.
 What does this brilliant paradox-causing plan amount to?
-His boss fight consists of him jumping around on a pogo stick/jackhammer.
+His boss fight consists of him jumping around on a pogo stick/jackhammer and not being particularly effective at it.
 With no given explanation as to what happens after you defeat him, although he shows up briefly with the rest of the Killers in V. Although there is some good fan fiction speculating on whether this is an alternate timeline that was changed, or part of what caused all the Classic characters to disappear for the X timeline.

-Mega Man 3, Mega Man V, and Mega Man 8 all introduce some level of alien involvement or presence, however the series never expands on this, and in fact, that there were and are alien robots in the universe is completely forgotten by the time Mega Man X and beyond came along.
+Mega Man 3, Mega Man V, and Mega Man 8 all introduce some level of alien involvement or presence, however the series never expands on this, the three mentioned extraterrestrial involvements don't seem connected whatsoever (the comic does do a fairly decent job at welding them together, however), and the semi-important plot point of alien robots is completely dropped by the time Mega Man X and beyond came along.

 Uncanny Valley: As a general rule, Mega Man does not look good when realistically rendered, but since laughably ugly boxarts quickly became a beloved series tradition, Capcom has naturally rendered him so for kicks a good number of times.
 One "classic" example.◊